Join Our Tarping for Reduced Tillage Workshop Series

 Monday, November 18, in Canandaigua, NY

 This workshop will be held from 9 a.m. to 4 p.m. at the Cornell Cooperative Extension in Ontario County.
-Register now.
+Registration closed.

 Tuesday, November 19, in Voorheesville, NY

 This workshop will be held from 9 a.m. to 4 p.m. at the Cornell Cooperative Extension in Albany County.
-Register now.
+Registration closed.

 Anu Rangarajan is Director of the Cornell Small Farms Program, and serves as New York’s Statewide Specialist in Fresh Market Vegetable Production.